SteeltoeOSS/Samples/Management/src/ActuatorApi/README.md

 ﻿# Steeltoe Management Sample - Actuators, Administrative Tasks, Metrics and Tracing

-ActuatorWeb and ActuatorAPI form an ASP.NET Core-powered sample application that demonstrates how to use several Steeltoe libraries on their own and with additional tools.
+ActuatorWeb and ActuatorApi form an ASP.NET Core-powered sample application that demonstrates how to use several Steeltoe libraries on their own and with additional tools.

 In order to avoid duplicating a significant amount of content, the [ActuatorWeb Readme](../ActuatorWeb/README.md)